 - 3.4 In addition to the Policy and Procedure, supporting guidance has also been prepared for Managers and for Investigators.
-These are at Appendix 3 and 4 respectively. - 3.5 All these documents have been produced in line with the recommendations from the Grant Thornton report and the Department for Business Innovation and Skills ('BIS') Guidance and Code of Practice for employers in respect of Whistleblowing. - 3.6 It is intended that the Whistleblowing Policy and supporting documents will be relaunched with the widest possible audience.
-All political groups will be encouraged to promote the policy within their group membership.
-A mandatory e-learning module will be prepared and which will be mandatory for all staff to undertake.
-The Whistleblowing Policy and Procedure will also form part of the induction for Councillors and new employees. - 3.7 The Council's response to the action plan produced by Grant Thornton is attached at Appendix 5. - 3.8 As to Councillor oversight, it is recommended that the Audit Committee will be the responsible committee for Whistleblowing.
+These are at Appendix 3 and 4 respectively. - 3.5 All these documents have been produced in line with the recommendations from the Grant Thornton report and the Department for Business Innovation and Skills ('BIS') Guidance and Code of Practice for employers in respect of Whistleblowing. - 3.6 The Whistleblowing Policy and supporting documents are being relaunched.
+The Council's Intranet page on Whistleblowing would have been updated by the date of the Committee with the revised Whistleblowing Policy etc. being published.
+An Article referring to the new Policy is being published in the internal newsletter th now.
+Articles will also be appearing in both the Members' Bulletin and the Managers' Briefing. - 3.7 Further, all political group Leaders will be asked to encourage the promotion of the policy within their group membership and a mandatory e-learning module has been prepared to be added to new Learning Management System (LMS).
+This will form part of the Learning and Development Core Offer training packages for all staff.
+This module which is at Appendix 5 will be mandatory for all staff to undertake and will also be available for Councillors. - 3.8 The Whistleblowing Policy and Procedure will also form part of the induction for Councillors and new employees. - 3.9 As to oversight, this Audit Committee is to be the responsible committee for Whistleblowing.
 It will be asked to assess the effectiveness of the policy and also monitor the implementation of the policy.
-The Audit Committee will receive an annual report as well as regular monitoring reports.
+The Audit Committee will receive an annual report as well as regular monitoring reports. - 3.10 No monitoring report is being presented at this meeting, but the following statistical information is given at this time. - A new Whistleblowing process was initially introduced in April 2016.
+Between then and 19th October 2017, 105 concerns have been raised under the new Policy.
+However, as there was an overlap between the introduction of the new Policy and the investigation process being managed by the Monitoring Officer, 3 concerns raised in March 2016 are also included: thus making the total number 108. - In 2016, 31 concerns were raised (this includes 5 raised prior to March 2016). - So far in 2017, 82 concerns have been raised. - Of the 105 concerns only 37 have fallen within the framework of Whistleblowing Policy. - Of those 37 concerns, 25 have been investigated and closed. - Of those 25, 4 were upheld and 1 was partially upheld. - Of the remaining 12 being investigated, investigations in respect of 3 have been concluded and the investigation report to be reviewed.